 In 1907 the State Electoral Department was created as an independent office responsible for the conduct and administration of parliamentary elections in South Australia.
 The State Electoral Department became the State Electoral Office in 1993 and the Electoral Commission SA in 2009.

 The Electoral Commission of South Australia is an independent agency and aims to ensure that demands for electoral services and participation in the democratic processes have been met fairly, honestly and within the law.
-The minister responsible is the Attorney-General.
+The minister responsible is the Special Minister of State.

 The Electoral Commission of South Australia is composed of 5 branches that provide professional and impartial electoral services for South Australians.